spotify/helios/docs/how_to_deploy.md

 * `--statsd-host-port STATSD_HOST_PORT`
   Optional.
 The host:port of where to send statsd metrics (to be useful, --no-metrics must *NOT* be specified)

-* `--riemann-host-port RIEMANN_HOST_PORT`
-  Optional.
-The host:port of where to send  riemann  events and metrics (to be useful, --no-metrics must *NOT* be specified)

 * `-v, --verbose`
   (default: 0)